Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Latvia to Reykjavik (Keflavik)

-In Latvia, the only airport that has a direct connection to Reykjavik (Keflavik) is Riga.
+There is 1 airport in Latvia that has a direct connection to Reykjavik (Keflavik), which is Riga.
 From Riga, direct flights are offered by Air Baltic.
-This is a seasonal route that starts in December and ends in January.

 Flights from Lithuania to Reykjavik (Keflavik)